zicht/zss/docs/layout/display.md

 # Display

-ZSS contains utility classes for setting `display` CSS properties.
+ZSS contains utility classes for setting values for the `display` property.

 ## Source files